______________________________ Curriculum

 Curriculum Intent

-Our pupils come with complex layered needs including Severe Learning Difficulties, Moderate Learning Difficulties, Communication Disorders, Sensory Needs, Physical Needs, and/or Social, Emotional Mental Health Needs.
-Attainment on entry of all pupils is well below those expected of pupils of a similar age nationally and the majority of our intake is on the Autistic Spectrum; hence a curriculum adapted from the Autism Education Trust framework, which is more geared towards meeting the needs of this lifelong neurodevelopmental condition that affects how people perceive, communicate and interact with the world.
-However even our cohort of young people is not a homogeneous group.
+Our curriculum is adapted from the Autism Education Trust (AET) Framework and is fully aligned with statutory requirements under the Children and Families Act (2014), the SEND Code of Practice (2015) and the Equality Act (2010).
+We adopt a neurodiversity perspective, viewing autism as a different way of experiencing the world rather than a deficit.
+The curriculum is designed to reduce barriers, promote strengths and enable pupils to thrive socially, emotionally and academically.
+However, even our cohort of young people is not a homogeneous group.
 Like all children and young people, our pupils as individuals vary in terms of their intellectual ability, their personality, their profile of strengths and needs, and the presence of other conditions (e.g. learning disability, ADHD, epilepsy, visual/hearing impairment) and their life experiences; and even those of the same apparent developmental age may not necessarily progress through the stages of development at the same rate.

-Our curricular framework concentrates on four core Principles of Development, which have been linked to the SEND Code of Practice and the Teacher Standards to facilitate support the planning, the delivery, the monitoring and the assessment of our curriculum.
+Our curricular framework concentrates on four core Principles of Development, which have been linked to the SEND Code of Practice and the AET Development Framework to facilitate and support the planning, delivery, monitoring and assessment of our curriculum.

-Enabling Environments – pupils develop in the context of the environments around them, in which their experiences respond to their individual needs and where strong partnerships between teachers, external professionals and parents/carers are paramount.
+• Enabling Environments – pupils develop in the context of the environments around them, in which their experiences respond to their individual needs and where strong partnerships between teachers, external professionals and parents/carers are paramount. classrooms are structured, predictable and communication-rich, with visual supports, low arousal design and embedded sensory strategies.

-Learning and Development – pupils learn in different ways, which is the reason why our practitioners provide engaging and challenging opportunities across the prime (personal, social and emotional development, Communication and Language and Physical Development) and specific (Literacy, Cognition) areas of learning and development.
+• Learning and Development – pupils learn in different ways, which is the reason why our practitioners provide engaging and challenging opportunities across the prime (personal, social and emotional development, Communication and Language and Physical Development) and specific (Literacy, Cognition) areas of learning and development. we recognise that progress is often spiky and non-linear, with pupils making lateral as well as linear gains.
+We value overlearning, generalisation and independence alongside acquisition of new skills.

 Curriculum Implementation

-We believe our three distinct and differentiated pathways offer the best way for:
+We believe our three distinct and differentiated learning pathways offer the best way for:

-Based on a thematic cycle, each pathway covers knowledge, skills and understanding across the four core Principles of Development, which are at the centre of our progression framework, so as to facilitate a ‘learning flow’ between the three pathways.
-We understand that it is much more important that the knowledge and skills taught to pupils through varied, motivating and stimulating curricular experiences are acquired in a range of contexts and situations, ensuring greater depth of understanding and practical application of knowledge, that will enable them to transfer these learned skills to support them in their lifelong learning journey.
+Based on a thematic cycle, each pathway covers knowledge, skills and understanding across the six shared areas of development, which are at the core of our progression framework, so as to facilitate a ‘learning flow’ between the three pathways.
+We understand that it is much more important that the knowledge and skills taught to pupils through varied, motivating and stimulating curricular experiences are acquired in a range of contexts and situations, ensuring greater depth of understanding and practical application of knowledge, which will enable them to transfer these learnt skills to support them in their lifelong learning journey.

-Having adapted the National Curriculum as appropriate to meet the needs of our pupils, we recognise that a more developmental approach focussed on transferable Life Skills spans the entirety of our curriculum which enables pupils to progress through the six Areas of Development (broken down into Stems of Development) so that they are able to go as independently as possible into the world with the knowledge, skills, cultural capital and understanding of what being a successful young adult and a responsible citizen in a modern day society is.
+Having adapted the National Curriculum, the Pre-Key Stage Standards as well as the Development Matters and the Early Years Foundation Stages framework as appropriate to meet the needs of our pupils, we recognise that a more developmental approach focussed on transferable Life Skills spans the entirety of our curriculum which enables our pupils to progress through the six Areas of Development (broken down into Stems of Development) so that they are able to go as independently as possible into the world with the knowledge, skills, cultural capital and understanding of what being a successful young adult and a responsible citizen in a modern day society is.

 This also means that our curriculum allows both lateral and linear progress to be made by our pupils.
 For our lateral learners, our curriculum recognises the need of these pupils to learn through repetition which will improve the depth of their understanding.
 It is widely recognised that this cohort of learners have greater difficulty retaining key skills and need continued opportunities to practise these, so that they are able to transfer these skills and use them in a range of different situations.